thwill1000/cmm2-zmim/README.md

 # Z-MIM
-A Z-machine interpreter allowing the classic Infocom works of interactive fiction to be played on the [Colour Maximite 2](http://geoffg.net/maximite.html).
+A Z-machine interpreter for playing the classic Infocom works of interactive fiction.

+Written in MMBasic v6.00 for the [Colour Maximite 2](http://geoffg.net/maximite.html), [PicoMite VGA/HDMI](https://geoffg.net/picomitevga.html), [PicoCalc](https://www.clockworkpi.com/picocalc), [MMBasic for Linux](https://github.com/thwill1000/mmb4l) and MMBasic for Windows.

-Written in MMBasic 5.05 by Thomas Hugo Williams in 2019-2020
+Copyright (c) 2019-2025 Thomas Hugo Williams
- - Z-machine technical advice was provided by Fredrik Ramsberg, co-author of [Ozmoo](https://github.com/johanberntsson/ozmoo).
+* Z-machine technical advice was provided by Fredrik Ramsberg, co-author of [Ozmoo](https://github.com/johanberntsson/ozmoo).
+* PicoCalc testing by Chris Stoddard.

 You can do what you like with this code subject to the [LICENSE](LICENSE),<br/> but if you use it then perhaps you would like to buy me a coffee?